 *Available in print and as an E-book.

-Maria del Carmen López Ramirez was born and raised in Cadiz, Spain, where she completed a three-year program concentrating in business and tourism in 1994.
+Carmen López Ramirez was born and raised in Cadiz, Spain, where she completed a three-year program concentrating in business and tourism in 1994.
 After completing this program, she lived and worked in both England and Germany studying German and English as well as gaining a new appreciation for cultures different than her own.
 In 2005, she moved to Fort Collins.
 She has since graduated with a Bachelor of Arts degree in languages, literatures and cultures (with a concentration in Spanish) and a master’s degree in Spanish at CSU.
 While working at CSU, she has discovered her new passion in life: teaching.

-Maria enjoys sharing her culture and enthusiasm for foreign languages with her students.
+Carmen enjoys sharing her culture and enthusiasm for foreign languages with her students.
 They have helped her to be patient, fun, enthusiastic and creative with the language.
 She was nominated in 2014 for the CSU Alumni Association Best Teacher Award, and is the recipient of the 2014 College of Liberal Arts Curricular Innovation Award.